Ten dead, 20 missing as boat sinks off Gabon

 Gabonese authorities said they were investigating the cause of the sinking.

-Oil-rich Gabon’s relatively high wages for manual laborers have made the tiny central African nation a popular destination for regional migrants.
+Oil-rich Gabon’s relatively high wages for manual labourers have made the tiny central African nation a popular destination for regional migrants.

 But entrance requirements are strict, pushing many to enter the country illegally, often using the dangerous sea route from Africa’s most populous country, Nigeria.